Molecular Biology and Biochemistry AoC Faculty

 Bing Hao, Associate Professor of Molecular Biology and Biophysics, Ph.D., Ohio State University.
 Understanding how the cell cycle is regulated by ubiquitin-mediated proteolysis using x-ray crystallography as a primary tool.

-Christopher Heinen, Associate Professor of Medicine, B.Sc., Northwestern University, Ph.D., University of Cincinnati.
+Christopher Heinen, Professor of Medicine, B.Sc., Northwestern University, Ph.D., University of Cincinnati.
 Biochemical and cellular defects of the DNA mismatch repair pathway during tumorigenesis.

 Jeffrey Hoch, Professor of Molecular Biology and Biophysics, Director of Gregory P. Mullen NMR Structural Biology Facility; Ph.D., Harvard.
 Biophysical chemistry of proteins.